ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

     free(dummy);
 }
 ```

-Notice that we write to each page guaranteeing that a page fault is triggered
+Notice the write to each page.
+The write guarantees that a page fault gets
-and that the page is actually loaded into RAM.
-In combination with our previous
+triggered and that the page is actually loaded into RAM.
+The combination of
-`malloc` tuning and memory page locking, we can be confident all the heap memory
+`malloc` tuning and memory page locking ensures all the heap memory your
-we'll need will be sitting in RAM ready for use by our app.
+application needs will be sitting in RAM.

 But wait, there's more!
-We need to similarly prefault the stack.
+You should similarly prefault the stack.
 Here's a
 routine to do just that:

 ```c
 #include <unistd.h>